Skip to main content

 • Permissions to create secrets in GitHub repositories

-• Terragrunt installed on your system
+• Terragrunt installed locally

-Create your infrastructure-pipelines repository
+Create Your infrastructure-pipelines repository

 Initialize infrastructure-pipelines repository

-1. Click Use this template
+1. Click Use this template.

-2. Click Create a new repository
+2. Click Create a new repository.

-5. Select the Private radio button
+5. Select Private as the visibility.

-6. Click Create Repository
+6. Click Create Repository.

 GitHub form for creating a new repositoryGitHub form for creating a new repository